-Fishery and Stock Trends Recent Trend in Biomass or (1E) Adult biomass has fluctuated without trend, sub-adult Proxy biomass declined in the early 1990s after which it has fluctuated without trend.
-(1W) the SN(043 -Manukau harbour) series showed a strong decline in the early portion of the series while the SN(044 Kaipara harbour) series showed no trend throughout the 1990s, both have fluctuated without trend since the late 1990s.
-Recent Trend in Fishing Intensity or Proxy Unknown Other Abundance Indices - Trends in Other Relevant Indicators or Variables -
+Fishery and Stock Trends Recent Trend in Biomass or 1E: Adult biomass (as indexed by the set net fishery in Statistical Proxy Area 007) has fluctuated without trend since 1990.
+1W: The coastal BT series is relatively flat from 1990 to the late 2000s, but shows a strong upturn since about 2008; the SN(043 Manukau harbour) series shows a strong decline in the early portion of the series while the SN(044 Kaipara harbour) series showed no trend throughout the 1990s.
+Both set net indices show a slowly declining trend since the late 1990s.
+Recent Trend in Fishing Intensity 1E: Fishing intensity (as indexed by the set net fishery in area or Proxy 007) appears to have been declining since the mid-1990s.
+1W: The coastal BT series indicates that fishing intensity increased to relatively high levels from the late 1990s to the early 2000s and has been declining to relatively low levels since Other Abundance Indices - Trends in Other Relevant Indicators or Variables -

-Projections and Prognosis Stock Projections or Prognosis Current catches are Unlikely (< 40%) to cause the stock to decline.
-Probability of Current Catch or Soft Limit: Unknown (Catch) TACC causing Biomass to Hard Limit: Unknown (Catch) remain below or to decline below Since current catches are well below the TACC, it is Unknown if Limits the TACC will cause the stock to decline.
-Probability of Current Catch or TACC causing Overfishing to Unknown continue or to commence
+Projections and Prognosis

+Stock Projections or Prognosis Unknown

+Probability of Current Catch or Soft Limit: Unknown (Catch)

+TACC causing Biomass to remain Hard Limit: Unknown (Catch)

+below or to decline below Limits Since current catches are well below the TACC, it is Unknown if

+the TACC will cause the stock to decline.

+Probability of Current Catch or

+TACC causing Overfishing to Unknown

+continue or to commence